Se habla español

 Sidewall

-Even when purchasing top-rated trailer tires, looking at the products’ sidewalls is essential.
-This is where you’ll see indications that clue you into the tire’s specifications, load-bearing capabilities, and whether or not it’s radial or bias ply.
+Even when purchasing top-rated trailer tires, it’s essential to look at the products’ sidewalls.
+These are where you’ll see indications that clue you into the tire’s specifications, load-bearing capabilities, and whether or not it’s radial or bias ply.

 top-rated trailer tires